JacqKevin/HSI_PLSR/index.md

 ## Variable selection

 Generally, all the wavelengths are not necessary to predict an interest variable.
-Some can contain redundant information, whereas other are noisy or have not usefull information, thus, they can induced miss-learning or bias.
-Therefore, it is recommanded to remove them to increase the model performances.
+Some can contain redundant information, whereas others are noisy or have not useful information.
+Thus, they can induce miss-learning or bias.
+Therefore, it is recommended to remove them to increase the model performances.
 Seven variable selection algorithms are implemented base on the two toolboxes cited below:
 * Variable Importance in Projection (VIP)
 * Target Projection (TP)
 * Uninformative Variable Elimination (UVE)